-- 94. Associations between characteristics of students (ABCS) is a set of measures that seeks a better understanding of how outcomes vary for groups of students with different sets of characteristics (for example, ethnicity, sex and background).73 The student characteristics selected when constructing these measures should not have an impact on students' outcomes, but the evidence shows that they do. - 95.
+- 99. Associations between characteristics of students (ABCS) is a set of measures that seeks a better understanding of how outcomes vary for groups of students with different sets of characteristics (for example, ethnicity, sex and background).
+The student characteristics selected when constructing these measures should not have an impact on students' outcomes, but the evidence shows that they do. - 100.
 This publication includes ABCS measures for continuation, completion and progression.
 They are reported in both the student outcomes and student populations.
-Coverage is restricted to UK-domiciled undergraduates.
+Coverage is restricted to UK-domiciled undergraduates. - 101.
+For consistency with other dashboards used in OfS regulation, we have only reported ABCS quintiles for the cohort to which they are most relevant.
+For example, in the student populations dashboard, we report ABCS continuation and completion quintiles for entrants only, and ABCS progression quintiles for qualifiers only. - 102.
+Additionally, in the student populations dashboard, we report ABCS access quintiles for all cohorts of students.